-If I am getting divorced, can I take my kids out of the state?
+If I am in the middle of a divorce, can I take my kids out of the state?

-Note: The preliminary injunction applies to the petitioner as soon as s/he files the petition and against the respondent as soon as s/he is served with a copy of the petition.
+Note: The preliminary injunction applies to the petitioner as soon as s/he files the petition and against the respondent as soon as s/he is served with a copy of the petition.2

 1 13 Del.C. § 1509(a)(3)